Cookie Policy

 Teaching Tools

-The Urbanization Game isn’t just an OER Project favorite, but a world history teacher favorite.
-One teacher discusses a recent OER Urban Game Redesign External link , while others discuss the Urban Game External link more generally.
+The Urbanization Game is an OER Project teacher favorite.
+One teacher discusses a recent OER Urban Game redesign External link , while others discuss the urban game External link genre more generally in these community posts.

 If you’ve ever spent time in a city, you know that they’re bursting with, well, everything!
 Loads of buildings, people, cultures—all in one place.
 This game will help you explore how cities have changed our landscape—both physically and culturally.